EN DE

 Recalls and Technical Service Bulletins

-Takata airbag inflator recall (various years) Verify completed
+Takata airbag inflator (2004-2009 models, ongoing global recall) Verify completed

 Warranty Status